lcnicolau/cs50-todo-list/README.md

 ## Security Considerations

-The `src/main/java/io/github/lcnicolau/cs50/todolist/config/SecurityConfig.java` class defines a set of beans that work together to provide a security framework for the application, with help of [Spring Security][spring-boot-starter-security].
+The [SecurityConfig.java] class defines a set of beans that work together to provide a security framework for the application, with the help of [Spring Security][spring-boot-starter-security].

 The `SecurityFilterChain` bean defines the most important settings; for example, what to do on a failed or successful login attempt, and on logout.
 What to do when an anonymous user tries to access a protected resource, or when an authenticated user tries to access a restricted resource.